Warning! There have been changes to the course - please refer to the transition information

 This course is a relaunch of the Master of Sustainability and Climate Policy.
 It develops knowledge, understanding and appreciation of what it means to live within nature and our planetary boundaries.
 In a sense, it goes beyond sustainability and has developed out of the recent extinction rebellion and climate strike movements.
 The resultant Environment and Climate Emergency is increasingly accepted as policy by national, state and local governmental authorities worldwide.
 The course aligns with Curtin’s strategy of demand-driven research introducing a strong emphasis on research in a master by coursework to address a rapidly diversifying economy reflecting on a competitive job market and changes in students’ interests.
 To that purpose, the teaching and learning approach seeks to expose students to real-world practice and challenges while favouring familiarisation with industry and local governments’ expectations when hiring graduates.
 The course will graduate global citizens to affect change.

 Recommended Study Pattern

-Complete 11 core subjects and 4 optional subjects from a list.
+Complete 11 core subjects, 3 optional subjects from a list, and 1 elective subject.

-To qualify for the award of Masters of Environment and Climate Emergency students must complete a total of 11 core subjects, and 4 option subjects within the program.
+To qualify for the award of Masters of Environment and Climate Emergency students must complete a total of 11 core subjects, 3 optional subjects from the list, and 1 elective subject.